Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 These units are contiguous and are located southwest of the town of Lucas, Iowa.
 Most of the recreational development on Stephens State Forest has taken place on these units.
 Recreational activities include fishing, picnicking, camping, hunting, hiking, equestrian riding, snowmobiling, cross-country skiing, mountain biking, and wildlife watching.

-The Whitebreast Unit has two lakes, three equestrian campgrounds, and one group-camp area.
-This unit also has 25 miles of multi-use trails that can be utilized for hiking, mountain biking, cross country skiing, and equestrian riding.
+The Whitebreast Unit has two stocked ponds, three equestrian campgrounds, and one group-camp area.
+This unit also has 20 miles of multi-use trails that can be utilized for hiking, mountain biking, cross country skiing, and equestrian riding.
 This unit is served by an all-weather road.
 The North Pond has recently completed improvements including an access road, parking area, aquatic habitat, and sediment basin.
-Stocking began in fall of 2011 and will continue through 2012 while the water level returns to normal range.
+Stocking began in fall of 2011.

-Camping fees are $9.00 per night during peak season (May 1 - September 30) and $6.00 per night the rest of the year.
-An additional $3.00 per night is charged for equestrian sites.
+Camping fees are $9.00 per night during peak season (May 1 - September 30) and $6.00 per night during the off season (October 1 - April 30).
+An additional $3.00 per night is charged for equestrian sites year round.
 All camping at Stephens State Forest is considered non-modern, with no electric sites or modern restroom facilities.
 Advance campsite reservations can be booked through the Parks Reservation System online or by calling 1-877-IAPARKS (1-877-427-2757).
 Half of the campsites are available for self registration on a first-come, first-serve basis.
 See maps for campground and trail locations.

 The Cedar Creek Unit is four miles east and one mile south of the town of Williamson.
 This unit is bisected by an all-weather road.